lloydlobo/homely-recipes/README.md

 - You'll find all 👉 [releases](https://github.com/lloydlobo/homely-recipes/releases) 👈 here.
 - Also you can learn how [Semantic Versioning 2.0.0](https://semver.org/) works .

-## 📰 &nbsp;Documentation

-- You'll find the documentation at [docs.homelyrecipes.netlify.app](https://docs.homelyrecipes.netlify.app).
-- For a quick oversight preview, you may want to head over to the [Wiki](https://github.com/lloydlobo/homely-recipes/wiki) section here on GitHub.

 ## 🤝 &nbsp;Contributing